mseminatore/TeslaJS/README.md

 project directory use the following:

     npm install teslajs

+If you are building an npm package that depends upon this library then you will want to use the **--save** parameter in order to update the **package.json** file for your project.
+For example:

+    npm install teslajs --save

 If you prefer to download and install the library globally for all future node projects you may use: